Thank you for your interest in VASS! WE NEED YOU!

 Our foundation is grounded in the national ski and snowboard organizations, particularly the Canadian Adaptive Snowsports (CADS) training programs.
 Through these valuable partnerships, we offer training to help you become a specialized snow sport instructor.

-- SATURDAY All-Day (7 am-4pm): meet at the base of Grouse Mountain
+- SATURDAY All-Day 7am-4pm: meet at the base of Grouse Mountain

-- SUNDAY All-Day (7 am- 4pm): meet again at the base of Grouse Mountain
+- SUNDAY All-Day 7am- 4pm: meet again at the base of Grouse Mountain

 These sessions are the CADS (Canadian Adaptive Snowsports) portion of your learning.
 By completing this specialized training, you will become a CADS Level 1 Instructor (ski or snowboard).
 In your first year, you’ll start by learning the basics of teaching skiing or snowboarding, including helping a student make their very first turn.
 We’ve partnered with the Canadian Ski Instructor Alliance (CSIA) and the Canadian Association of Snowboard Instructors (CASI) for this purpose.
 You will learn how to adapt your teaching plan based on the student you have the privilege of working with.
 We will cover techniques for motivation, communication, and pure kinesthetic teaching that will broaden your teaching horizons.
 Additionally, you’ll get a chance to try sit skiing, 3-tracking, and skiing with your eyes mostly closed while being guided.
 You’ll have plenty of opportunities to practice and receive feedback from CADS Course conductors, and you’ll be amazed by the knowledge and experience you gain from this intensive weekend.

-AVAILABLE CADS Level 1 COURSES FOR 2023-2024:
+AVAILABLE CADS Level 1 COURSES FOR 2024-2025:

-- December 15 – 17, 2023 – $50 — ski course only
+- December 19 – 22, 2024 – $50 — ski and snowboarding courses

-- January 5 – 7, 2024 – $50 — ski and snowboard courses
+- January 2 – 5, 2025 – $50 — ski and snowboard courses

-- January 12 – 14, 2024 – $50 — ski and snowboard courses
+- January 9 – 12, 2025 – $50 — ski and snowboard courses

 Upon completing this training, you will be certified to teach all types of adaptive lessons.
-In order to instruct these students, a $50 CADS membership is also required and this can be purchased simultaneously when registering at our membership site.
+In order to instruct these students, a CADS membership is also required and this can be purchased simultaneously when registering at our membership site.

-CADS Membership includes: ($50)
+CADS Membership includes: ($55)

 - Insurance